alliander-opensource/rcdt_robotics/docs/content/panther.md

 **Velodyne:**
 \
 To use the Velodyne lidar, we have to make sure that the *Velodyne* uses the *ThinkStation* as host.
-The settings of the **Velodyne* can be reached by it's ip-adress, which can be found by a network scan:
+The settings of the **Velodyne* can be reached by it's ip-address, which can be found by a network scan:

 ```bash
 nmap -sn 10.15.20.0/24
 ```

-One of the devices in the network should be `che.lan` (which is the *Velodyne*), which in our case has the ip-adress `10.15.20.154`.
-Now we can open the settings by going to this ip-adress in a browser:
+One of the devices in the network should be `che.lan` (which is the *Velodyne*), which in our case has the ip-address `10.15.20.154`.
+Now we can open the settings by going to this ip-address in a browser:

 ![velodyne-settings](../img/panther/velodyne_settings.png)

-Here, we can set the host ip-adress to `10.15.20.3` (the ip-adress of the *ThinkStation*).
+Here, we can set the host ip-address to `10.15.20.3` (the ip-address of the *ThinkStation*).
 Next, you can find the `velodyne-docker` repository folder on the *ThinkStation* and start the docker:

 ```bash
 cd ~/velodyne-docker/demo;